Bachelor of Occupational Therapy

 The YourTutor service provides online after-hours study support for SCU students.
 This service is available from 4pm to midnight Sunday to Friday via the 'Connect Now' button on MySCU Hub or from a link in nominated unit learning sites.
 The YourTutor service offers generic writing feedback and live online chat assistance for foundational concepts and study skills.

 Equipment and facilities

-Student experience a range of teaching approaches including a comprehensive program of community engaged learning, rich and diverse practice based scenarios, embodied learning and the development of reflective and practice based evidence.
-Learning occurs in a variety of teaching environments, on and off campus including daily living, clinical and computer laboratories as well as small and large group learning spaces.
+Student experience a range of teaching approaches including a comprehensive program of community engaged learning, rich and diverse practice based scenarios, embodied learning and the development of reflective evidence-based practice.
+Learning occurs in a variety of teaching environments, on and off campus including the activities of daily living lab for clinical skills and therapeutic techniques, labs for the study of anatomy and physiology, computer labs, as well as small and large group learning spaces,

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 - satisfactory completion of at least six years of primary and secondary education taught and assessed in English in one of the Recognised Countries (see below), including at least two years between years 7 and 12; or

 - completed at least two years (full time equivalent combined secondary and/or tertiary and/or vocational education taught and assessed solely in English, in one of the Recognised Countries; or

 - the IELTS (academic module) with a minimum overall score of 7 and a minimum score of 7 in each of the four components: or